Y Pwyllgor Deddfwriaeth, Cyfiawnder a’r Cyfansoddiad - Y Bumed Senedd

 bod y pwyllgor yn penderfynu gwahardd y cyhoedd o weddill y cyfarfod yn unol â Rheol Sefydlog 17.42(vi) a (ix).

 that the committee resolves to exclude the public from the remainder of the meeting in accordance with Standing Order 17.42(vi) and (ix).

 Cynigiwyd y cynnig.

-I need to now, in accordance with Standing Order 17.42(vi), invite the committee to resolve to exclude the public from item 4 of the agenda.
-Do Members agree?
-Thank you.
-We now move into private session.
+Okay, that brings us, then, to item 7.
+So, in accordance with Standing Order 17.42(vi) and (ix), I invite the committee to resolve to exclude the public from the remainder of the meeting.
+Do Members agree that we now move into private session?
+I see they do, so we now move into private session.

 Derbyniwyd y cynnig.